 For those who crave a bit of an adrenaline rush, snowmobiling tours around Lake Tahoe satisfy that need for speed while also giving you the chance to experience the winter wonderland.

 Sometimes you just want to relax in a warm tub or maybe you’d like to soak your muscles after an epic day of outdoor fun.
 The opportunities to “soak it up” in Reno Tahoe are endless.
-Many of our resorts keep their hot tubs open year-round, and the Peppermill Reno uses geothermal heating to warm their outdoor pool in the winter.
+Many of our resorts keep their hot tubs open year-round – including the Peppermill Resort Spa Casino – who uses geothermal heating to warm their outdoor pool in the winter.
 If you are looking for a more “natural” soak try Steamboat Hot Springs or Carson Hot Springs, both offering private indoor pools.
 The spa is another great place to warm up and relax in the winter.
-Book yourself a massage or facial in one of our award-winning spas.
+Book yourself a massage or facial in one of Reno’s award-winning spas.